floyddc/Hacking-Cert-Prep/notes/Priv Esc - Linux.md

   That `/home/diego` is his home directory.<br>
   That `/bin/zsh` is his default shell.

-  - `openssl passwd <new password>` to generate a new hashed password and then place it between the first and second `:`, replacing the `x`.
+  - `openssl passwd <new password>` to generate a new hashed password and then place it between the first and second `:`, replacing `x`.

 ## /etc/sudoers file
 - `/etc/sudoers` contains info about permissions of users and groups.
 Its usually readable only by the root user.